yanzhu22/tipFormer2025/README.md

 ![abstract](abstract.png)
 # tipFormer
-Transformer-Based Pollutant-Protein Interaction Analysis Prioritizes Airborne Components with Potential Adverse Health Effects
+A Transformer-Based Deep Learning Approach for Predicting Air Organic Pollutant-Human Protein Interactions
 ![overview](tipformerFigure1.jpg)
-This project implements a TipFormer model for predicting pollutant-protein interactions.
+This project implements a TipFormer method to predict pollutant-protein interactions.
 It includes functions such as feature extraction using pre-trained language models, model definition, training, and prediction for new samples.
 The following is a detailed usage guide and an introduction to the project structure.

 ## Project Structure
 ```
 .
 ├── feature_extractor.py  # Feature extraction using pre-trained language models
 ├── model.py              # Model definition
-├── train.py              # Model training
 ├── predict.py            # Prediction for new samples
 ├── best_model.pth        # Trained model weights (generated after training)
 └── README.md             # This instruction file